Share this post on:

 It’s about making a difference to individuals, the community, society, and the world.

-This, of course, doesn’t mean that all of us will significantly change the world.
-Instead, it means we work on something that gives life more significant meaning and purpose.
+Of course, this doesn’t mean that all of us will significantly change the world.
+Instead, it means we work on something that gives life more meaning and purpose.

 So, whether your acts of kindness help change one life or many lives makes no difference.